bkandel/PICSL_Howto/about.md

 comments: false
 ---

 Internal lab documentation page for accessing and using PICSL computing resources.
-Includes introduction to lab image processing tools, cluster usage and best practices, and who to contact for help.
+Includes introduction to lab image processing tools, cluster usage and best practices, lab citizenship, future development resources and who to contact for help.